movementlabsxyz/MIP/MIP/mip-74/README.md

 1. The Governance Operator is trusted.
 For example it COULD be a multisig human.
 1. The Relayer is trusted and automated.

+### Risks and mitigation strategies

+The following risks are associated with the Native Bridge:

+1. The trusted relayer is compromised or faulty.
+We thus want to ensure that the relayer has not unlimited power to release or mint assets.
+For this we MUST implement a rate limiter on the target chain.
+1. In order to rate limit the bridge (e.g. stop the bridge transfers entirely) there should be a higher instance than the relayer in setting rate limits.
+Thus the rate limit on the target chain SHOULD be set by the Operator.
+1. The Relayer may go down, while the number of transactions and requested transfer value across the bridge still increases on the source chain.
+Due to rate limit on the target chain the Relayer may struggle to process all initiated transfers.
+Thus the Relayer or the Operator MUST rate limit the source chain as well.

 ### Rate-Limiter

 In the Native Bridge, the Rate-Limiter MUST be implemented as part of the L1 Native Bridge contract and the L2 Native Bridge contract.